 The well maintained hiking trails in the park lead you through the rainforest and along some of the most beautiful beaches in Costa Rica.
 Fun fact is that Manuel Antonio National Park is even internationally recognised as one of the most biodiverse parks on the planet!
 So what are you waiting for, book your tickets online and head off to explore this wonderful nature park.

 In this complete guide you’ll find all the information you need before visiting Manuel Antonio National Park.
-Such as where to buy entrance tickets to Manuel Antonio (hint, only online!), do you need a guide to visit Manuel Antonio park, what is the best time to visit and much more!
+Such as where to buy entrance tickets to Manuel Antonio (hint, only online!), if you need a guide to visit Manuel Antonio park and what is the best time to visit and much more!

 About Manuel Antonio National Park

 Manuel Antonio National Park consists of a surface from 1983 hectares and was established in 1972.
 The goal is to preserve the rainforest, beaches, mangrove habitats and animals.
 The park is home to many endangered species that can be spotted along the trails.
 More than 350 species of birds and 109 species of mammals live in Manuel Antonio National Park.
 This makes the chance of spotting different kinds of wildlife pretty high!

 A visit to Manuel Antonio National Park is a great day trip with the while family.
 You can alternate hiking in the rainforest and spotting wildlife with relaxing along the four beautiful beaches of Manuel Antonio park.
 The 10 different hiking trails in Manuel Antonio National Park range from 287 meter to 9 km in length and are easy to slightly moderate in difficulty.
 The elevation of the park is only 160 meters, so there’s not much incline.
 However, get your hiking shoes or comfortable sneakers or sandals ready, because you will walk a lot when exploring Manuel Antonio National Park!